 - Appointment Reminders and/or Pre-Registration.
 We may use or disclose your health information to remind you of appointments or to pre-register you for a hospital stay or procedure.
 We may leave messages at your work or home locations, or send you letters or postcards as appointment reminders.

 - Fundraising Activities.
 We may use information about you to contact you and your family in an effort to raise money for our operations.
-We may disclose limited demographic information, such as your name, address, and phone number and the dates you received treatment or services from us, to a foundation related to the hospital so that the foundation may contact you.
+We may disclose limited demographic information, such as your name, address, phone number, dates you received treatment or services from us, department where you received treatment or services, treating physician, and general information about the outcome of your treatment to a foundation related to the hospital so that the foundation may contact you.
 At any time, you may opt out of receiving more communications about fundraising for the hospital.
 The hospital will not condition treatment or payment on your choice whether or not to receive fundraising communications.

 - Health-Related Benefits and Services.
 We may use and disclose your medical information to tell you about health-related benefits or services that may be of interest to you.
 For example, we may send you a newsletter or other mailing about our services, products, educational programs and wellness programs.
 If you receive hospice services, we may send information to your family regarding support services we provide to those whose loved ones may be seriously ill.
-If the hospital receives payment for making the communication, the hospital will clearly state that in the communication and give you the choice to opt out of receiving more of those types of communications.
+If the hospital receives payment for making the communication, it is generally considered marketing and your authorization will be required.

 - Hospital Directory.
 We will include certain limited information about you in the hospital directory while you are a patient at the hospital.
 This information may include your name, location in the hospital, your general condition (e.g., undetermined, good, fair, serious, and critical) and your religious affiliation, if furnished by you.
 Unless you tell us not to, the directory information, except for your religious affiliation, may be released to people who ask for you by name.
 Your religious affiliation may be given to a member of the clergy, such as a priest or rabbi, even if that person doesn't ask for you by name.
 The directory is used so your family, friends and clergy can visit you in the hospital and generally know how you are doing.
 Also, this information is used so that you can receive gifts, flowers and cards that are sent to you while you are in the hospital.